IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:53.1.1.1.2 Event Producing Requirements

-If the Image Display accepted an event initially (i.e., returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-156](rad-156.html).

 If the Image Display is grouped with a Content Creator to publish additional content events to a reporting session, then it shall publish events using at least one FHIR resource.
 The Image Display is expected to publish events using one or more of the following FHIR resources:

 - `ImagingSelection`: image / series references and simple annotations